aymuos15/Hide-and-Seek/README.md

 Proceedings Link:

 (Note: Our paper only discusses about images.
-We extended our code to work for video as well.)
+We extended our code to work for video and multiple faces in a seperate paper.)

 ### Dependencies:
 - Python 3.6